12 Days of Recruitment: Top Tips for Job Hunters & Employers

 Day 3 | Be quick with your communication and hiring over the holiday break

 This one’s for the hiring managers out there!
 Chances are candidates interviewing for you are also interviewing elsewhere.
 If you are slack on your comms, you risk missing a superstar!
 Not to mention, most candidates are looking to go on leave to travel and see family at the end of the year.
 Imagine how much your Future Self will thank you if you go the extra mile now to lock in a new team member (or job)?
-You’ll head into 2022 having already ticked a very important ‘to do’ off your list!
+You’ll head into the New Year having already ticked a very important ‘to do’ off your list!

 On that note, it is so important to be transparent and honest about your communication levels at this time of year.
 If you’re intending to have a ‘hot no-email summer’ and go offline, be sure to create a clear out-of-office message and let any candidates in the pipeline (and your recruitment partner) know.